Meet The Team

 On a more personal note, I enjoy a variety of interests; reading, gardening, archery, swimming and cycling.
 I am eager to draw upon these interests with the children if or when they arise during our ‘planning in the moment’ approach.

-Miss Kayleigh Kenworthy works alongside Miss Dunham in Little Dragons.
-She is a special carer for some of the Little Dragons and holds a Level 3 qualification as well as Paediatric First Aid.
-She also carries out speech and language interventions.
+Miss Kayleigh Kenworthy works alongside Miss Cook in FS2 (reception class).
+She holds a Level 3 qualification as well as Paediatric First Aid.
+Miss Kenworthy also supports children who require speech and language interventions.

-"My name is Miss Kenworthy and I am based in Little Dragons Pre-School working alongside Miss Dunham as a Pre-School Practitioner.
+"My name is Miss Kenworthy and I am based in Willow Class.
 I have always wanted to work with children and I find it a very rewarding job as I am able to nurture each child as they continuously grow and develop in many different ways throughout their early years.

 In my spare time I like to spend quality time with family and friends.
 I also enjoy getting out and about for long walks as there is nothing like having fresh air in your lungs. "